Brave (video game)

-Brave is an action-adventure adaptation based on the 2012 film of the same name developed by Behaviour Interactive and published by Disney Interactive Studios.
+Brave is an action-adventure video game adaptation based on the 2012 film of the same name developed by Behaviour Interactive and published by Disney Interactive Studios.
 Actress Kelly Macdonald, who voiced Merida in the film, reprised her role for the video game.

+THQ was originally reported to be publishing the game and would've been the last title in the original agreement with Pixar that was signed in 2004 (before Disney acquired Pixar in 2006) that was set to expire in 2014.
+It was instead ultimately published by Disney Interactive Studios (after previously handling the video game adaptions of Toy Story 3 and Cars 2) due to THQ announcing they would be exiting the licensed kids game business in January 2012.

+This was the final Pixar-related title from Disney Interactive Studios prior to its closure in 2016.

 Story

 The storyline of the video game matches that of the film up until Elinor's transformation into a bear and subsequent escape from the castle, which is where the game begins.

 Merida chases her mother through the forest until she reaches the Ring of Stones.
 Will-o'-the-wisps appear to guide her to the cottage of the witch from whom she originally received the spell.
 Confronting the witch, Merida demands her mother be changed back.
 The witch explains that the cursed bear Mor'du has been corrupting a series of waystones with his evil energy, leading to the appearance of hostile creatures.
 The corruption has grown to the point that it even affects the witch's magic, making its effects unpredictable, thus explaining Elinor's newly-ursine form.
 Due to her status as the best archer in the kingdom, the witch charges Merida with cleansing the waystones of Mor'du's corruption.

 As Merida journeys through the land, she encounters her younger identical triplet brothers (Harris, Hubert, and Hamish), also transformed into bears, and her mother, gradually losing her humanity as the spell stays in effect.
 After cleansing the last waystone in Mor'du's lair, Merida and her mother come face-to-face with the beast himself, with the princess finally defeating him after a long and arduous battle.

 With Mor'du's defeat, Elinor and the triplets are restored to their human forms.
 Merida states that the journey was good for her because it taught her that she must strike a balance between her desire for adventure and her responsibilities as a princess.